 MSSI and MSTI applicants are carefully evaluated regarding previous education, academic preparation, and proven ability to excel in graduate work.
-Graduate degree applicants must submit an application form, official transcripts, two letters of recommendation, a preliminary research prospectus, statement of purpose and résumé by the published deadline.
-Graduate record examination (GRE) scores are optional and not required.
+Graduate degree applicants must submit an application form, official transcripts, two letters of recommendation, statement of purpose and résumé by the published deadline.
+Graduate Record Examination (GRE) scores are not required.

 Applicants pursuing a MSSI or MSTI degree must possess a baccalaureate degree from a US college or university that is accredited by an institution recognized by the US Secretary of Education.
 Foreign transcripts must be submitted with an official transcript evaluation from an approved foreign credential evaluation service.
-Please refer to NIU's Admissions website for specific information on these requirements:

-Academics - National Intelligence University (ni-u.edu)
+Please refer to NIU's Admissions website for specific information on these requirements: Academics - National Intelligence University (ni-u.edu).